 When it comes to cardiovascular exercise, you have to put your heart into it.
-Cardiovascular exercise is any workout which increases the heart rate.
-They include: swimming, running, and riding a bike.
+Cardiovascular exercise is any workout that increases the heart rate.
+They include: jumping rope, swimming, running, and riding a bike.
 Some people prefer to use machines like bikes and the treadmill shown in the photo.
 Many like to do their cardiovascular workout unaided by machines.
-Whatever the preference, most experts recommend a moderate rate of exercise for about 20-minutes.
+Whatever the preference, most experts recommend a moderate rate of exercise for about 20 minutes.
 Consult with your physician before beginning any exercise program.

 - Rotate your planned cardiovascular activities.
 Don’t just stick to one sort of exercise.
 This keeps you motivated and interested in exercising.
 Also, you may use slightly different muscle groups when you change your activity.
 For example, one day you might like the treadmill.
 For the next day, try jogging around your community.

 - Alter intensity.
 You may want to pick up your pace on an elliptical machine and then slow down to your moderate rate.
 This switching of intervals increases the burn of fat according to numerous studies.